volodymyrhudyma/blog/content/blog/react-hooks-useprevious.md

 ## Functional Component: usePrevious()

-Functional components implement hooks instead of lifecycle methods, so what hook allows us to get the previous props?
+Functional components implement hooks instead of lifecycle methods, so what hook allows us to get the previous state?

 The answer is - at the current moment, there is no built-in hook for that purpose.